zhhuang98/zhhuang98.github.io/README.md

 ## About me

-Ze-Hao Huang (黄泽豪) is a PhD candidate of Physics at Nanjing University.
+- Ze-Hao Huang is a PhD candidate of Physics at Nanjing University.
+- He was born and grew up in Nanchang City, Jiangxi Province, China.
-He received B.Sc. degree in Physics and Computer Science & Technology from Nanchang University in 2019.
+- He received B.Sc. degree in Physics and Computer Science & Technology from Nanchang University in 2019.
+- He was graduated from the Class of the Gifted Young (5-Year coherent middle/high school) at Nanchang No.10 Middle School.
-His research focuses on the study of quantum simulation of (1) topological quantum matters, especially for them in non-Hermitian systems, (2) quantum many-body systems, and (3) quantum foundations.
+- His research focuses on the study of quantum simulation of (1) topological quantum matters, especially for them in non-Hermitian systems, (2) quantum many-body systems, and (3) quantum foundations.

 ## Research Interests